What is Responsible Tourism?

 How does we visit a foreign location while minimizing our own contribution to the litany of issues mentioned above?
 How can we visit a country while attempting to directly contribute to the betterment of our host?
 And most importantly, why should we care?

 Below is a set of four basic rules of responsible tourism that we attempt to follow at all times.
 It is a collection of tenets derived from our own experiences, lessons we learned, and from our observations of others while on the road.
 We feel that anyone applying these principals to their travels stands a good chance of making a positive difference in any place they may visit.

-Our list is a starter kit to responsible travel, and as such it is far from complete.
+Our list is a starter kit for responsible travel, and as such it is far from complete.
 We are sure to add to it with every lesson we learn while traveling this glorious planet of ours.
 For it IS a glorious planet, with much to see, and more to explore.
 The unknown horizon is filled with beauty and wonder and mystery…and we should strive to keep it that way.